 It isn’t out the question however; we advise you check with your sewerage company to see what the rules and regulations are surrounding this.
 They should provide detail on what you can and can’t do.

-What are the regulations for building over sewers and drains?
+What are the regulations for building conservatory foundations over drains and sewers?

 There are currently regulations in place which stipulate that you must get in contact with your sewerage company if you are planning to build over, or close to a public drain.

 According to Sever Trent Water, building an extension such as a conservatory can affect the underground sewer pipes that lie within the vicinity of your home.
 Therefore, if you are planning to build within 3 metres of a public drain pipe you should consult your local sewerage company.
 They will be able to assess whether or not the build can go ahead based on the level of risk to the pipes.
 You will therefore not be able to commence the build until this has been approved.

 Sewerage companies aim to work with you to find the best solution, and for many instances, if the risk is minimal approval of the build is likely to go ahead.

 It is worth noting however, that failing to seek approval prior to the build could prove costly, as it may result in legal action if damage to the pipes is caused.

 What approvals will I need?

 When it comes to understanding what approvals are required, we would firstly recommend that you check whether building regulations apply to your conservatory.
 If they don’t, you will need to go ahead and consult with your local sewerage company for approval.

 Again, as discussed, approval is required if you are planning on building your conservatory within 3 metres of a drain, so it may be the case that you do not need to consult them.